-You can easily get this information from the Settings app.
+You can quickly get this information from the Settings app.

 - Use the Windows key + I shortcut to open the Settings app.

-- Under System type you will see two pieces of information: if it comes to 32-bit operating system , x64-based processor then that means your computer is running a 32-bit version of Windows 10 on microprocessor 64-bit processing.
-If it says 32-bit operating system , processor based on x86 then your computer doesn’t support Windows 10 (64-bit).
+- Under System type, you will see two pieces of information: if it comes to a 32-bit operating system, the x64-based processor, then that means your computer is running a 32-bit version of Windows 10 on microprocessor 64-bit processing.
+If it says 32-bit operating system, processor based on x86, your computer doesn’t support Windows 10 (64-bit).

 Alternatively, you can open the System Information to gather processor information:

 - Under System Summary, on the right side, find the System Type.
-If you see an x64-based computer, then your computer is capable of running a 64-bit version of Windows.
-If you see an x86-based computer, then you can’t install a different architecture of the operating system.
+If you see an x64-based computer, your computer can run a 64-bit version of Windows.
+If you see an x86-based computer, you can’t install a different operating system architecture.

-Also, although most current computers will run Windows 10, if you have an older computer, you also need to make sure the processor has the features it needs.
-According to Microsoft’s support page in Windows 8.x and later, the operating system requires three basic characteristics, including Physical Address Extension (PAE), No-eXecute (NX) and Streaming SIMD Extensions 2 (SSE2).
-In addition, Windows 10 (64-bit) also requires the CMPXCHG16b (CX16) feature present in the processor.
+Also, although most current computers will run Windows 10, if you have an older computer, you need to make sure the processor has the features it needs.
+According to Microsoft’s support page in Windows 8.x and later, the operating system requires three essential characteristics, including Physical Address Extension (PAE), No-eXecute (NX), and Streaming SIMD Extensions 2 (SSE2).
+Besides, Windows 10 (64-bit) also requires the CMPXCHG16b (CX16) feature present in the processor.

 The Windows installation wizard always checks for hardware compatibility before the installation begins.
-If these features are not supported by the processor, Windows 10 will not install.
+If the processor does not support these features, Windows 10 will not install.

 If you want to verify that your computer includes support for these features, you can use a command-line tool called Coreinfo from Microsoft’s Windows Sysinternals.